Search Knowledge Base by Keyword

 Support is a price level, where a downtrend can be expected to pause due to a concentration of demand or buying interest.
 As the price of an crypto asset drops, demand for the asset increases, thus forming the support zone.
 And vice versa.
 Resistance zones arise due to selling interest when prices have increased.

-Notice in the Bitcoin chart below (April to August 2020), how the price had been rising, hit $10K (resistance point) and reversed downward.
+Notice in the Bitcoin cryptocurrency chart below (April to August 2020), how the price had been rising, hit $10K (resistance point) and reversed downward.
 That’s a level at which the advance was met with selling resistance.
 It is the level at which sellers are as powerful and aggressive as the buyers and stop the advance.
 When the sellers (supply) become more powerful than the buyers (demand), the price declines from the peak ($10K in this case).

 A resistance level becomes a resistance zone when more than one resistance level occurs at roughly the same price.
 Prices rarely rise and stop at the same level, of course.